-The FHLBanks' consolidated obligations are rated AA+/A-1+ with a stable outlook by S&P and Aaa/P-1 with a stable outlook by Moody's.
+The FHLBanks' consolidated obligations are rated AA+/A-1+ with a stable outlook by S&P and Aaa/P-1 with a negative outlook by Moody's.
 Rating agencies may from time to time change a rating or outlook or issue negative reports.
 Investors should not take the FHLBanks' historical or current ratings as an indication of future ratings for the FHLBanks' consolidated obligations.
 Because the FHLBanks are jointly and severally liable for consolidated obligations, negative developments at any FHLBank may affect these credit ratings or result in the issuance of a negative report regardless of the financial condition and results of operations of the other FHLBanks.
 In addition, because of the FHLBanks' GSE status, the credit ratings of the FHLBank System, the FHLBanks, and consolidated obligations are directly influenced by the sovereign credit rating of the United States.
-For example, downgrades to the U.S. sovereign credit rating or outlook may occur if the U.S. government fails to adequately address, based on the credit rating agencies' criteria, its fiscal budget deficit or statutory debt limit (which was most recently reached in January 2023).
-As a result, if the U.S. sovereign credit ratings or outlook were downgraded, similar downgrades in the credit ratings or outlook of the FHLBanks and consolidated obligations would most likely occur, even though the consolidated obligations are not obligations of, or guaranteed by, the United States.
+For example, downgrades to the U.S. sovereign credit rating or outlook have occurred and may occur again if the U.S. government fails to adequately address, based on the credit rating agencies' criteria, its fiscal budget deficit or statutory debt limit (which was most recently reached in January 2023).
+In August 2023, Fitch Ratings downgraded the ratings of the United States and, in November 2023, Moody's changed the outlook on the ratings of the United States to negative from stable, which also caused the respective rating agencies to take similar ratings actions with respect to certain GSEs such as the FHLBanks, to the extent they were rated by these rating agencies.
+As a result, if the U.S. sovereign credit ratings or outlook were further downgraded, similar downgrades in the credit ratings or outlook of the FHLBanks and consolidated obligations would most likely occur, even though the consolidated obligations are not obligations of the United States and are not guaranteed by the United States.